 We can set-up a confidential consultation to discuss your case as soon as you call (650) 516-4777!

 There are two types of spousal support payments that California courts can order: temporary support and post-judgment support.
 Temporary support is meant to provide for the recipient spouse during the course of divorce proceedings.
 In a litigated divorce, the amount of support is determined by formulas linked to the difference between spousal incomes, once child support payments are accounted for.

 By contrast, courts determine post-judgment support obligations by looking at a long list of factors and assessing what the longer term needs of the recipient spouse will be.

 In some cases, it may be advisable to make a support agreement unmodifiable or to consider a spousal support buyout.
-As an experienced Burlingame spousal support lawyer, I know when such nontraditional approaches may be in my clients' best interests.
+As experienced Burlingame spousal support lawyers, we know when such nontraditional approaches may be in our clients' best interests.

 No matter where you are in the divorce process, we are here to help.
 Contact us at (650) 516-4777!